Video Development Process

 During the animation process I will also create all the graphics, titles, kinetic typography, motion graphics and call-to-action elements that form part of the project.

 Once all the animation frames and graphical elements are done it is time to put everything together.
-This process is called Post Production and includes things like inserting transitions, compositing elements, colour corrections and adding sound effects.
+This process is called Post Production and includes things like inserting transitions, compositing elements, colour corrections and adding music and sound effects.